 That’s why you’ll also notice some of the “straight” requirements mirror bourbon’s like the distillation and barrel entry proof.
 To be designated, “straight bourbon whiskey” a spirit must not only meet all of the requirements from the Pure Food and Drug Act of 1906 but also meet Congress’ 1964 definition of what bourbon is.

 Also, in common parlance, “straight” can also be a request for a whiskey or bourbon without ice or other add ons at a bar.
 “Hey barkeep, give me a shot of Maker’s straight.”

 What is the difference between Single Barrel and Small Batch bourbon?

-Small batch is less clear and can cause confusion.
-There are no regulations on what small batch means.
+A small batch is less clear and can cause confusion.
+There are no regulations on what a small batch means.
 It might mean a craft distillery mingling 5-10 barrels to hit their desired flavor profile.
 Or it might mean a larger distillery mingling 200 plus barrels.
 Some popular small batch bourbon whiskeys include Maker’s Mark, Buffalo Trace, and Elijah Craig.

 How do beginners drink bourbon?